DaveyJH/ci-portfolio-one-v4/README.md

 *Commit - **[5847e65](https://github.com/DaveyJH/ci-portfolio-one-v4/commit/5847e655d53517ef85bfbe9b267e1f437a5b6f4a#diff-a72d4ee198d130c997b203ecb2f5c54d84617b3cdf7bd9eaab804be78e2709aeR183-R185)***
 ***
 ## Deployment
 Throughout the project, I have used VSCode with source control and a number of extensions.
 I have also used GitHubs desktop application.
 The two programs have allowed me to stage and commit files as and when necessary.
-Once committed, deploying the prject to a live site has been achieved via the following
+Once committed, deploying the project to a live site has been achieved via the following

 **Github Pages**
 - Navigate to the relevant GitHub Repository [here](https://github.com/DaveyJH/ci-portfolio-one-v4)